 These Easy Pizza Sticks are filled with mozzarella cheese and wrapped in tender dough.
 They have all the flavor of pizza without all the work and come together in just a few minutes.
 Perfect for kicking that pizza craving straight to the curb!

-I’ve been craving pizza something awful these past few days, and I’m not feeling motivated enough to make my homemade pizzeria style deep dish pizza or even my chicken bacon garlic bread pizza, so I thought I’d pull these easy pizza sticks out from my photo archives and share them with you today.
+I’ve been craving pizza something awful these past few days, and I’m not feeling motivated enough to make my homemade pizzeria style deep dish pizza, my Pizza Dip even my chicken bacon garlic bread pizza, so I thought I’d pull these easy pizza sticks out from my photo archives and share them with you today.
 If you’re in the mood for carby-cheesy goodness without all the work, these babies are for you!

 They are super simple and you can be noshing on them in about 20 minutes if you get to work right now!